den-materials/chrome-dev-tools/readme.md

 The General Assembly large logo can be sourced from the [General Assembly homepage](https://generalassemb.ly/) and the smaller logo, in the search bar, will have to be found through Google.
 Remember, don't refresh the page, otherwise you'll lose all your work modifying the DOM.

+## Closing Thoughts

+Knowledge of the Dev Tools is *necessary* for developing client-side applications.
+It illustrates what's happening **"behind the scenes"** and allows for developers to **experiment** with change.
+This tool inevitably leads to a better workflow and **greater productivity**.

-## Bonus Material
+## Additional Resources

 * Learn more about the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
 * Memorize the dev tool [keyboard shortcuts](https://developer.chrome.com/devtools/docs/shortcuts)
-* Explore the [Window API](https://developer.mozilla.org/en-US/docs/Web/API/Window); the window object represents a window containing the DOM.
+* Explore the [Window API](https://developer.mozilla.org/en-US/docs/Web/API/Window); the window object represents the window containing the DOM.